Calcite: Use and applications

 Ancient Egyptians carved many items out of calcite, relating it to their goddess Bast, whose name contributed to the term alabaster because of the close association.
 Many other cultures have used the material for similar carved objects and applications.

 A transparent variety of calcite known as Iceland spar may have been used by Vikings for navigating on cloudy days.
+A very pure crystal of calcite can split a beam of sunlight into dual images, as the polarized light deviates slightly from the main beam.
+By observing the sky through the crystal and then rotating it so that the two images are of equal brightness, the rings of polarized light that surround the sun can be seen even under overcast skies.
+Identifying the sun's location would give seafarers a reference point for navigating on their lengthy sea voyages.

 In World War II, high-grade optical calcite was used for gun sights, specifically in bomb sights and anti-aircraft weaponry.
 It was used as a polarizer (in Nicol prisms) before the invention of Polaroid plates and still finds use in optical instruments.
 Also, experiments have been conducted to use calcite for a cloak of invisibility.

 Microbiologically precipitated calcite has a wide range of applications, such as soil remediation, soil stabilization and concrete repair.
 It also can be used for tailings management and is designed to promote sustainable development in the mining industry.

 Calcite can help synthesize precipitated calcium carbonate (PCC) (mainly used in the paper industry) and increase carbonation.
 Furthermore, due to its particular crystal habit, such as rhombohedron, hexagonal prism, etc., it promotes the production of PCC with specific shapes and particle sizes.

 Calcite, obtained from an 80 kg sample of Carrara marble, is used as the IAEA-603 isotopic standard in mass spectrometry for the calibration of δ18O and δ13C.

 Calcite can be formed naturally or synthesized.
 However, artificial calcite is the preferred material to be used as a scaffold in bone tissue engineering due to its controllable and repeatable properties.

+Calcite can be used to alleviate water pollution caused by the excessive growth of cyanobacteria.
+Lakes and rivers can lead to cyanobacteria blooms due to eutrophication, which pollutes water resources.
+Phosphorus (P) is the leading cause of excessive growth of cyanobacteria.
+As an active capping material, calcite can help reduce P release from sediments into the water, thus inhibiting cyanobacteria overgrowth.

+In traditional Chinese medicine, calcite, also known as calcitum, is believed to have cooling properties and is used to counteract shanghuo, or "heatiness".